elicodes89/pdatesting/Static_and_Dynamic_Task_A/part_1_docs/testing_task_1.md

       return False

   dif highest_card(self, card1 card2): #spelling mistake on "dif" this would stop the test from running.
-Also, if card1.value > card2.value:
+Also, the function would need to take card and card1 as arguments. if card1.value > card2.value:
     return card1 #card1 is missing
   else: